-Travel by float plane out of Port Hardy at the northern tip of Vancouver Island, and in just 30 minutes you can be landing on Smith Inlet and maneuvering up to a floating dock adjacent to Great Bear Lodge – smack dab in the middle of true Canadian wilderness.
+Great Bear Lodge, a top place for grizzly bear viewing in British Columbia, is accessed via a 30-minute float plane out of Port Hardy at the northern tip of Vancouver Island.
+You land on Smith Inlet, then maneuver up to a floating dock adjacent to the lodge smack dab in the middle of true Canadian wilderness.

-A Day in the Life of a Guest at Great Bear Lodge
+A day in the life of a guest at the lodge

-You are going to be busy at Great Bear Lodge, unless you opt out of a couple of tours.
+You are going to be busy unless you opt out of a couple of tours.

 Within minutes of arriving you’ll be shown around the lodge, provided with fresh cookies and then fitted for the warm, waterproof clothing you’ll wear on all the tours.
 There’s no wasting time so expect dinner at 5 PM sharp.
 That way there’s time for an evening bear watching tour.